bredele/mite/README.md

 # mite

-Tiny and fast HTTP GET module for crawling HTML and assets with auto-deflate.
+Tiny and ultra performant HTTP GET module for crawling HTML and assets with auto-deflate using [deflate-stream](https://github.com/bredele/deflate-stream).

 ## Installation